s1t3w4n/group-geneartor/README.md

 # group-generator
-simple way to genearate some text files
+simple way to genearate some text files =)

-I needed to create some files to upload them on another website.
+I needed to create some files to upload them to another website.

 These files holds data about: 240 groups, the meta data, passwords, e.t.c witch will be uses in the curent work.